makersacademy/takeaway-challenge/README.md

 About a program
 ---------------

-This program simulates TakeAway software behaviour with following user stories
+This program simulates TakeAway software behaviour with the following user stories
 ```
 As a customer
 So that I can check if I want to order something